Maine Practice Materials with helpful tips

 Court Rules -- Federal

-Maine Court Rules - Federal Edition, Tower Pub.; annual softbound.
+Maine Court Rules - Federal Edition, Tower Pub; annual softbound.

 U.S. Supreme Court Rules

-Federal First Circuit Court of Appeals Rules
+Federal First Circuit Court of Appeals Rule

 U.S. Bankruptcy Court -- District of Maine Local Rules